algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xbd
 - Stack: ..., A: []byte &rarr; ..., X: uint64, Y: uint64
-- length of a box
+- X is the length of box A if A exists, else 0.
+Y is 1 if A exists, else 0.
 - Availability: v7
 - Mode: Application